alicewuhhh/Task-based_fMRI_pipeline/README.md

-# Task-based_fMRI_pipeline created for RECOVER project by K. Nguyen and Q. Wu, Mar 2025
+# Task-based_fMRI_pipeline created for RECOVER project by K. Nguyen and A. Wu, Mar 2025
 Adapted from MGH protocol and used for detecting consciousness of coma patients

 # Inputs are selected from fmriprep output, including